 - A copy of your approval notice and Form I-94 documenting admission to the CNMI in the CW-1 classification (if available); and

-- An Application to Change or Extend Status, Form I-539.
+- In some cases, Form I-539 Application to Change or Extend Status.

 Dependents may not need to file Form I-539, depending on how the primary CW-1 status is being processed.